jh1236/CITS5507-Project/README.md

 y: Width of Kernel to randomly generate.
     If one is specified, the other MUST be specified!
     If specified, the width and height provided will be used to generate a random kernel.
+a: Selects the algorithm to use while running the program
+    1) Static
+    2) Dynamic
+    3) Guided
+    4) Collapse Static
+    5) Linear
 ```

 # Matrix save format